Resident234/php.net/pages/www.php.net_language.variables.variable.php.md

 Now, we can use basic array manipulation to get these objects out in the particular order we need, and the objects no longer are dependant on the previous ones.

-I haven&apos;t fully tested the implimentation of the objects.
-The  scope of a variable-variable&apos;s object attributes (get all that?) is a little tough to crack.
+I haven't fully tested the implimentation of the objects.
+The  scope of a variable-variable's object attributes (get all that?) is a little tough to crack.
 Regardless, this is another example of the manner in which the var-vars can be used with precision where tedious, extra hard-coding is the only alternative.

 Then, we can easily pull everything back out again using a basic array function: foreach.